LOYOLA UNIVERSITY CHICAGO

 1) Demonstration of proficiency in engineering design; 2) Application of teamwork principles to an open-ended design project

 This seminar offers a shared learning experience with an assignment of a service project and exposure to Industrial Advisory Board members and Loyola administrators and faculty.
 In addition to providing intellectual enhancement to the program, these seminars give us a time and place to regularly interact.
-This class is restricted to Engineering Science freshman.
+This class is restricted to Engineering freshman.

 Encourage bonding through a service project, stimulate thoughtful interaction, provide connections with the faculty, and connect to the broader industry community